AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   clipped to be within and including -1 and 1
 - updated :ref:`dataFileToViz` to allow the ``Reset()`` method to be called multiple times.
 If a data file was already opened, then it is closed before the next data file is opened.
+- updated :ref:`groundLocation` to also output SEZ coordinates, as well as range, azimuth, elevation, south, east and zenith coordinate rates.
+These coordinates are always computed regardless if a spacecraft is visible to the target.
+Check the ``hasAccess`` message variable to see if the spacecraft is visible.

 Version 2.0.4